Attention all gift-wrapping novices: never spoil a present and waste wrapping paper again because there’s a hack for that!

 Professional-Looking Gift Bag Using Brown Paper

-Here’s another DIY-able gift bag idea, this time using unexciting brown paper.
+Along the same lines is this DIY-able gift bag idea, which calls for an unexciting brown paper.
 This craft is the epitome of drab to fab.

 Visit A Beautiful Mess for full instructions on how to DIY this Professional-Looking Gift Bag Using Brown Paper.